SAP-samples/teched2023-AD161/exercises/Ex7/README.md

 # Exercise 7 - Create a List Report UI Application

-After the creation of the service with several entities, we will create a list report with an object page based on the Fiori elements technology.
+After creating a service with several entities, we will now create a list report with an object page, based on the SAP Fiori elements technology.

-## Create a new UI Application
+## Create a New UI Application

-Go back to the **Storyboard** tab in the SAP Business Application Studio.
+Go back to the **Storyboard** tab in SAP Business Application Studio.
 From **UI Applications** in the storyboard, click + (Add UI).
 A UI Application wizard opens.